rev: January 13, 2000

 Return (KIT LIST)

-The following Elisa kits are distributed by RDI Division of Fitzgerald Industries Intl for in vitro research use only-not for use in or on humans or animals, not for use in diagnostics.
+The following Elisa kits are manufactured by IBL (Immuno Biological Laboratories, Hamburg Germany) and distributed by RDI Divison of researchd Industries Intl for in vitro research use only-not for use in or on humans or animals, not for use in diagnostics.

 (replaces old cat#RDI-RE59201)